 Further information and support materials (application timelines and checklists, information for recommenders, etc.) are available from the Center for Undergraduate Fellowships and Research.

-GW Endorsement Application: All graduating seniors seeking endorsement for Mitchell Scholarship program must submit complete applications by August 21, 2020.
-Recent graduates and graduate students do not require endorsement in order to apply to this scholarship program.
+GW Endorsement Application: Prospective applicants who are graduating seniors must complete the required pre-application questionnaire no later than May 10, 2020.
+All graduating seniors seeking endorsement for Mitchell Scholarship program must submit complete applications by August 21, 2020.
+Recent graduates and graduate students do not require endorsement in order to apply to this scholarship program, and may follow the dates and deadlines on the Mitchell Website.

 - Recent Graduate